 Tag: I

-Implementation organisations, formerly known under the NAMA Facility as, firstly, Delivery Organisations and, later, NAMA Support Organisations (NSOs), are responsible and accountable for the proper delivery of funds and/or services, the financial and administrative management of the project, as well as monitoring and reporting to the Technical Support Unit (TSU) and the Board.
-An eligible Implementation Organisation can be nominated latest during the Detailed Preparation Phase (DPP) to then be in charge of the Project Proposal submission.
+Implementation Organisations, formerly known under the NAMA Facility as, firstly, Delivery Organisations and, later, NAMA Support Organisations (NSOs), are responsible and accountable for the proper delivery of funds and/or services, the financial and administrative management of the project, as well as monitoring and reporting to the Technical Support Unit (TSU) and the Board.
+A suitable Implementation Organisation can be nominated latest during the first three months Detailed Preparation Phase (DPP) to then be in charge of the Project Proposal submission.
 The architecture of the Mitigation Action Facility does not allow for a direct transfer of funds to government institutions (i.e. Ministries) in partner countries.
-The Ministries therefore cannot serve as implementation organisations but are widely represented as project partners.
+The Ministries therefore cannot serve as Implementation Organisations but are widely represented as Project Partners.

 Indirect mitigation potential